Your pimple healed (hurrah!). But wait, now there’s this dark patch in its place. This is actually hyperpigmentation from acne.

 Long term use of kojic acid may make some skin types more vulnerable to sunburn.
 It also may cause contact dermatitis in those with more sensitive skin types.
 If you experience any adverse reactions, stop right there and talk to a dermatologist about your options.

 The chemical bleaching agent also happens to be one of the harshest options out there.
 Sensitive skin?
 You might want to look elsewhere.
 But if you have severe discoloration and hardy skin, a hydroquinone product might be just the thing.

-You can buy hydroquinone OTC at concentrations of 2 to 4 percent, but if you want something stronger, talk to your dermatologist about a prescription.
+You can get hydroquinone with a prescription from your dermatologist.
 Significant hyperpigmentation is more likely to improve with hydroquinone concentrations above 4 percent.

 While they’re usually used to prevent and treat signs of aging, they can also treat acne and hyperpigmentation.
 Retinoids work by penetrating deep into the skin to even out skin tone and texture.
 As a result, dark splotches may diminish over time.

 One 2016 study found that a 4 percent hydroquinone and 1 percent retinol treatment improved photodamage and melasma (both types of hyperpigmentation) significantly in participants after 24 weeks.

 While this research doesn’t speak to retinol’s effectiveness on its own, it might be the perfect complementary ingredient to your treatment.